-History of City Planning is a bibliographic guide to research resources for the history of city planning and urbanism at the University of California, Berkeley libraries and on the Web, with an emphasis on American and California city planning; this guide especially supports the course City Planning 200: History of City Planning.
-For titles on the history of planning and urbanization for individual countries or places please consult the Library's catalogs or the Environmental Design Library reference staff, 210 Wurster Hall.
+A bibliographic guide to research resources for the history of city planning and urbanism at the UC Berkeley libraries and online, with an emphasis on American and California city planning.
+For titles on the history of planning and urbanization for individual countries or places please consult the Library's catalog or the Environmental Design Library reference staff, 210 Bauer Wurster Hall.

 Use encyclopedias, guidebooks, and manuals to find quick facts and background information on your topic.
 In addition to the selected, specialized titles listed here, use general encyclopedias.